YUANWRLD/Lsass-Memory-Dumping-via-SilentProcessExit/README.md

         reg delete "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SilentProcessExit\lsass.exe" /f
         ```

-> Important: This lab is for learning and testing only on this local/isolated environment.
+> Important: This lab is for learning and testing only on the local/isolated environment.
 Do not run it against systems you do not own or have explicit permission to test.